 Short Answer

-Both the model and the market overwhelmingly agree that Bitcoin's price will be $54,000 or above on Apr 10, 2026 at 5pm EDT, with only minor residual uncertainty.
+Both the model and the market expect Bitcoin's price to be $54,000 or above on Apr 10, 2026 at 5pm EDT, with no compelling evidence of mispricing.

 1. Executive Verdict